dimsemenov/PhotoSwipe/README.md

 Have you used PhotoSwipe?
 It'd be great to hear from you!
 ---------------------------------------------------------

 It'd be fantastic to see how you have implemented PhotoSwipe on your site!
 We're looking at showcasing some of the best on [photoswipe.com](http://www.photoswipe.com).
-Feel free to drop us an email at support@photoswipe.com.
+Feel free to drop us an email at support@photoswipe.com or tweet us [@photoswipe](http://twitter.com/#!/photoswipe).